geerlingguy/ansible-role-nodejs/README.md

 Set to true to suppress the UID/GID switching when running package scripts.
 If set explicitly to false, then installing as a non-root user will fail.

+    apply_path_change_for_node_user_only: "false"

+Set to `True` to limit path change to the nodejs user it avoid root (if it's not the nodejs user) to have access to npm binaries.

     nodejs_npm_global_packages: []

 A list of npm packages with a `name` and (optional) `version` to be installed globally.
 For example: